Motunrayo-O/game-hub/README.md

 ## Features

+- Modern, Dynamic UI including Light/Dark Mode, Infinite Scroll.
 - Browse a collection of video games from the RAWG API.
-- Search for specific games by title.
+- Search for specific games by title or filter by platform/genre.
-- Modern, Dynamic UI including Light/Dark Mode.
 - Responsive design for mobile and desktop.

 ## Technologies Used